 Hi, I’m Joni Eareckson Tada with an ancient hymn of the faith.

-All glory, laud and honor
+All glory, laud and honor to thee redeemer king.

-To Whom the lips of children
+Who from the lips of children made sweet hosannas ring.

 Thou art the king of Israel, thou David’s royal son.

 Who in the Lord’s name cometh the king and blessed one.*

 © Joni and Friends

 - Your email address will not be published with your comment or be displayed anywhere on our website.

 - We do not rent or sell your personal information to other companies or individuals.